 - Tenants in Tennessee have certain legal protections, such as the right to privacy and the right to challenge evictions in court.

 Tennessee Landlord-Tenant Law: FAQs

 The state of Tennessee does not restrict the amount of rent a landlord is permitted to charge.
 Additionally, there is no established rent control or stabilization.

 According to Tennessee landlord-tenant law, there shall be a 5 day grace period between the day the rent was due and the day a fee for the late payment of rent may be charged.
 If the last day of the 5 day grace period occurs on a Saturday, Sunday or legal holiday, the landlord shall not impose any charge or fee for the late payment of rent, provided that the rent is paid on the next business day.
 Any charge or fee, however described, which is charged by the landlord for the late payment of rent shall not exceed 10% of the amount of rent past due.

 Please Note: No charge or fee for the late payment of rent due from a tenant in a public housing project shall exceed $5.00 per month.
 No late charge or fee shall be assessed such tenant unless more than 15 days have elapsed since the rent was due.

 May I charge a returned payment fee?

-The service or handling charge may not exceed $30.00.
+Under Tennessee landlord-tenant law, the service or handling charge may not exceed $30.00.